javaveryhot/ftpraline/README.md

 Show a list of commands.
 #### stop
 Stop the FTPraline server.
-**This will just stop the FTPraline server, but your script will continue.**
+**This will just stop the FTPraline server, your script will continue.**
 #### init
 Restart the server.
-**This will just restart the FTPraline server, but your script will continue.**
+**This will just restart the FTPraline server, your script will continue.**
 #### info

 #### github